The Burren: Location

-While the name is generally applied to the limestone uplands of northwestern Clare, and adjacent lowlands, and generally excludes the area of Clare shales to the southwest, the exact extent of the area is not clearly defined, and geologically it does extend into County Galway to both the north and northeast (see Geology below).
-The southeastern pocket of County Galway around Kinvara is usually included, and is the base for many Burren organisations.
+While the name is generally applied to the limestone uplands of northwestern Clare and adjacent lowlands and generally excludes the area of Clare shales to the southwest, the area's exact extent is not clearly defined, and geologically it extends into County Galway to both the north and northeast (see Geology below).
+The southeastern pocket of County Galway around Kinvara is usually included and is the base of many Burren organisations.

-The Burren is bounded by the Atlantic Ocean and by Galway Bay, with the Aran Islands representing a geological extension of the limestone hills that make up most of The Burren.
+The Burren is bounded by the Atlantic Ocean and Galway Bay, with the Aran Islands representing a geological extension of the limestone hills that make up most of The Burren.

 According to one definition, the Burren extends south to a line from the coastal resort of Lahinch to Corofin and is delimited in the east by a line roughly from Kinvara to Kilmacduagh monastery, near Gort.
-Note that taken literally, this would includes places like the town of Ennistymon and the Cliffs of Moher, which would more commonly be considered as neighbouring the Burren.
-In another definition, the agriculture focused "Burren Programme" defines the region as extending well into the Gort plain, encompassing inter alia Coole Park and the turloughs around it, while to the south it would extend to Ruan and Crusheen, and in the southwest to the edge of Doolin, as well as the routine Lisdoonvarna, Kilfenora and Corofin.
+Taken literally, this includes places like the town of Ennistymon and the Cliffs of Moher, which are more commonly considered to neighbour the Burren.
+In another definition, the agriculture focused "Burren Programme" defines the region as extending well into the Gort plain, encompassing inter alia Coole Park and the turloughs around it, while to the south it extends to Ruan and Crusheen, and in the southwest to the edge of Doolin as well as the routine Lisdoonvarna, Kilfenora and Corofin.

-Thus the stated size of the Burren varies between around 250 km2 (the core area of exposed limestone), through 360 km2 (taking in all limestone landscapes) and 560 square kilometers (including the about 200 km2 of downland), depending on the approach taken.
+Thus the size of the Burren varies between around 250 km2 (the core area of exposed limestone), through 360 km2 (taking in all limestone landscapes) and 560 square kilometers (including the about 200 km2 of downland), depending on the definition.
 Roughly 60% of the uplands show exposed limestone pavement.